Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 2 September 2025 10.11.51 UTC
+- WIB: Selasa, 2 September 2025 11.32.38 UTC
-- WITA: Selasa, 2 September 2025 11.11.51 UTC
+- WITA: Selasa, 2 September 2025 12.32.38 UTC
-- WIT: Selasa, 2 September 2025 12.11.51 UTC
+- WIT: Selasa, 2 September 2025 13.32.38 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: motivational
+Kategori: technology